This, today, August 29th, 2010, is the one-year anniversary of my mother’s death. Yahrzeit.

 I know at some point we ate, don’t remember when, don’t remember what.
 My mother gets there around 11:00 at night, and they bring her in to the room.
 My father asks for a cot, and they bring him a rollaway bed so he can sleep right next to her, and he goes to find the nurse in charge.
 And he is beginning to panic.
 I don’t want to say he’s not rational, but he’s walking around nearly hand-wringing: “I can’t let her starve, I can’t do this to her, I can’t watch her starve, I can’t starve her to death!”
 There wasn’t much that we could do to calm him down.
 The nurse explained that she couldn’t eat anything, and she also wouldn’t be able to drink anything.
 You can go twenty-one days or longer without food, but you can’t go that long without water, and they expected her go to within seven to ten days.
 I asked about IV fluids.
 She explained that she couldn’t do that, because as you die, your body doesn’t process fluids properly, and that means no fluids.

 My father is crying, as you might expect; I’m not handling this well either, but I’m the one who has to.
 When my maternal grandmother died, despite the fact that my father and she hated one another, he fell apart, and I had to handle everything.
-Despite the fact that my second child had just been born, and I was out of work, evicted, and had moved back to south Florida to look for work, instead I had to handle funeral arrangements.
+Despite the fact that my second child had just been born, and I was out of work, evicted, and had moved back to south Florida to look for work, living in a storage room, instead I had to handle funeral arrangements.
 My family doesn’t handle this death business very well.